 h.
-Stock Purchase Advantages
+Share Purchase Advantages

-The seller will typically realise tax benefits (CGT discounts or exemption) from a share sale as opposed to a sale of business by the company and subsequent distribution of profits.
-A share sale may achieve lower transfer taxes, such as duty, which apply to assets sale provided that the sale is not subject to the landholder duty regime.
+The seller will typically be better placed to avail itself of certain tax concessions (CGT discounts or exemption) from a share sale as opposed to a sale of business by the company and subsequent distribution of profits.
+A share sale may achieve lower transfer taxes, such as duty (usually payable by the purchaser), which may otherwise apply to asset sales provided that the share sale would not be subject to the landholder duty regime.
 See below.

 i.
-Stock Purchase Disadvantages
+Share Purchase Disadvantages